 Each school year CINS awards Excellence in Education grants of up to $500 to teachers and staff in the Grady cluster.
 These grants enhance classroom learning environments and support innovative educational efforts.
-In honor of Dr. Adelia Hall and to keep alive the spirit of discipline-based arts education, each year CINS awards the Adelia Hall Arts Grant to an applicant who seeks to integrate art into the curriculum through his or her proposed project.
-These funds are intended to supplement, not replace, APS funding.

 The grants paid for items such as "black out" curtains for a chemistry lab at Grady, 3-D printers at Spark and MES, a programmable robot at Hope-Hill, programmable Sphero robot balls and stabilizing camera equipment at Centennial, human anatomy models at Mary Lin, and tablets for learning Spanish at Mary Lin and Spark.
 Alternate seating (and standing!) options were also popular requests this year and were funded for Mary Lin, Morningside, and Hope-Hill.
 Books, books, and more books were funded for Inman, Mary Lin, Spark, and the Grady cluster step team.